alexvmt/our_changing_planet/README.md

 It is thus our responsibility today to preserve planet Earth for all those humans that are yet to be born in the future to have a chance for a good life.
 Frankly, we should preserve nature for its own sake anyway.

-Below are a couple of examples of how humans changed planet Earth in the past 30 years from 1991 to 2021, including drying lakes, urban growth, deforestation, agriculture, mining, and creating artificial lakes.
+Below are a couple of examples of how humans changed planet Earth in the past 30 years from 1991 to 2021, including drying existing and creating new water bodies, urban growth, deforestation, agriculture, and mining.

 ### Inspiration